ryangreenio/greensontour/src/posts/pacsafe.md

 ## Cons

-- The front pouch is deep to access
+- The front pouch can be difficult to access
 - Average hip support
 - Expensive

-## Design: how does it look and feel?
+## Design: How does it look and feel?

-The bag is made from high quality materials and feels premium, but does a very subtle job of remaining low-key when travelling.
-You'll blend into the crowd and not feel like a tourist wearing this and you could easily wear this into an office or professional work environment.
+The bag is made from high quality materials and has a premium feel, but does a very subtle job of remaining low-key when travelling.
+You'll blend into the crowd wearing this.
+You could also easily wear this into an office or professional work environment for those of you working and travelling.

-Inside the bag is a light grey camo pattern and a range of different mesh pockets for organization and quick access.
+The inside of the bag is a light grey camo pattern and a range of different mesh pockets for organisation and quick access.
 We use the front pocket meshes for cables and USBs.

 We went with the colour black, but it does come in blue (ECONYL®) and we've also seen it in purple too.
 The Pacsafe logo is visible on the outside but once again it remains very subtle.

-I am male, 5ft 7 and this is how the bag looked like on me:
+Ryan is 5ft 7 and this is how the bag looked like on me:

 ![Male Venturesafe Exp45](/src/assets/img/pacsafe-exp45-6.webp "Male Venturesafe Exp45")

-My partner is female, 5ft 2 and this is how the bag looked on her:
+Georgia is 5ft 2 and this is how the bag looked on her:

 ![Female Venturesafe Exp45](/src/assets/img/pacsafe-exp45-5.webp "Female Venturesafe Exp45")

 Wearing the backpack is comfortable – we've packed it out to around 10kg and the straps and waist support give generous support.
 You can tuck the straps away easily and it can be carried like a briefcase instead.

-Compression straps work well and are super useful to make your dimensions more compact!
+The compression straps work well and are super useful to make your dimensions more compact!

-## Ease of use: how easy is it to use?
+## Ease of use: How easy is it to use?

 The Exp45 uses a clamshell design which maximises space.
 It is really easy to store your clothes and belongings as it opens and packs like a suitcase.
-You need to open the entire backpack to access the main compartment, so we recommend storing quick access items in the front pocket such as your toiletries and electronics which you need to remove at security for inspection.
+You need to open the entire backpack to access the main compartment.
+We recommend storing items you need to remove at security such as toiletries and electronics in the front pocket.

-The front pocket is deep and spacious too but can be fiddly to manoeuvre items around – but we don't think this is a deal breaker.
+The front pocket is deep and spacious but can be difficult to manoeuvre items around – but we don't think this is a deal breaker.
 This is where you'll also store your laptop which can fit a 16" device comfortably in its padded sleeve.

 There is a single side pocket big enough to store a reusable water bottle or small umbrella.

-## Security features: what makes it secure?
+## Security features: What makes it secure?

 ![Male Venturesafe Exp45](/src/assets/img/pacsafe-exp45-3.webp "Male Venturesafe Exp45")